pleabargain/EnglishHelpsYourCareer/english_in_use_personality_test.md

 #  Do you wait for others to take the lead?

 #  Do you understand why people who get emotional?
+#mermaid
-Ana: Do you understand why people who get emotional?
+- Q:Do you understand why people who get emotional?

-Bob: Yes, I understand these people.
+- A:Yes, I understand these people.

-Ana: Because, I'm an emotional person.
+- Q:Because, I'm an emotional person.

-Bob: What do you get emotional about?
+- A:What do you get emotional about?

-Ana: I get emotional about animals, being in nature.
+- Q:I get emotional about animals, being in nature.

+---

 #  Do you have time for other people?